Step into the light.

 Major or Minor in Theatre Studies

 Theatre Studies is available as both a major and a minor subject of the Bachelor of Arts (BA) programme.
 Theatre Studies may be combined with another BA major or form part of a double degree e.g. with Law, Commerce or Science degrees.

 The major comprises 10 papers from within Theatre Studies, plus an additional 10 papers either from within the programme and/or from other departments.
 The minor comprises a total of 5 papers from Theatre Studies.

 Information for first-year students

-As a first-year student, you can enrol in Drama on Stage and Screen, Improvisation, Theatre Technology, and Voice and Movement, all of which provide an excellent grounding for higher-level papers.
+As a first-year student, you can enrol in THEA 122 Drama on Stage and Screen, THEA 151 Improvisation, THEA 152 Theatre Technology, and THEA 153 Voice and Movement, all of which provide an excellent grounding for higher-level papers.